CodingCCarpenter/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+        Routing- how an application's endpoints respond to client requests Middleware- functions that execute during the lifecycle of a request to                the server

 - [ ] Describe Middleware?
+        Middleware is the collection of functions that execute during the lifecycle of a request to the server.

 - [ ] Describe a Resource?
+        A recource is the fundamental concept in any RESTful API.
+It's an object with a type, associated data, relationships to other resouces, and a set of methods that operate on it.

 - [ ] What can the API return to help clients know if a request was successful?
+        Apart from the requested data, the API can return status codes to help clients know if a request was successful.

 - [ ] How can we partition our application into sub-applications?
+        We can partition our application into sub applications with the use of module importing and routing middleware to divide the API into different files based on URL paths.

 ## Minimum Viable Product